ericmcdermid/ericmcdermid.github.io/_pages/about.md

 <br>
 <br>
 ### About
 I completed a **PhD in Computing Science** at the University of Glasgow in 2011, where I was fully funded by an **EPSRC research grant**.
-Throughout the mid 2000s to the mid 2010s I published some **20 papers** in the areas of algorithms, computational complexity, and graph theory.
+Throughout the mid 2000s to the mid 2010s I published **~20 papers** in the areas of algorithms, computational complexity, and graph theory.

 I then spent some time working in industry, and after 11+ years as **Senior Machine Learning Engineer at Apple** I left to return to research and academic pursuits!